gqi/MRMix/README.md

 str(est)
 ```

-If the data have not been standardized:
+If the summary statistics have not been standardized:
 ```
 library(MRMix)
 data("sumstats", package = "MRMix")